Cacti/plugin_thold/README.md

 ## ChangeLog

 --- develop ---
-* issue#447: Command execution Variables are TOLD instead of THOLD

 * issue#187: Standalone Thresholds created do not read graph data due to threshold daemon not running